2020 Pakistan Super League: Referees

-Promotion in media
+Marketing

+Anthem

 The league was promoted on social media by the hashtag #HBLPSLV and anthem titled #TayyarHain.

-Opening ceremony

-The opening ceremony was held on 20 February 2020 at National Stadium, Karachi, prior to the first match of the season.
+The opening ceremony was held in Karachi, for the first time in Pakistan.

-Directed by Shubhra Bhardwaj, he show began with the national anthem, before a group of drummers and trumpeters performed an instrumental version of the official PSL 2020 anthem.
-Later, the first performance of the night was a Sufi medley featuring singer Sanam Marvi, qawwals Fareed Ayaz and Abu Mohammad, and the band Soch.
-This was followed by Sajjad Ali, Aima Baig, Abrar-ul-Haq and Rahat Fateh Ali Khan taking the stage one after another to perform their songs.
-The ceremony concluded with Ali Azmat, Arif Lohar, Haroon and Asim Azhar performing the PSL 2020 anthem Tayyar Hain, accompanied by a fireworks display in the background.

 Cancer awareness

 The childhood cancer awareness day and the breast cancer awareness day were observed on 22 February and 7 March respectively, with the stadiums themed as gold and pink respectively.

 COVID-19 pandemic impact

 The later part of the tournament was affected by COVID-19 pandemic.
 The matches were reduced from 34 to 33 and the playoffs were replaced by knockouts thus shortening the tournament by 4 days.
 The final was rescheduled from 22 March to 18 March.
 The matches from 13 March were announced to take place behind closed doors.

 As many as eighteen players were confirmed to not take part in any future matches after the increased cases of COVID-19 in Pakistan as well as in the rest of the world, and also to avoid being stranded from their home countries due to border closures, as was the case for New Zealanders Colin Munro, Luke Ronchi, and Mitchell McClenaghan.

 On 17 March 2020, it was announced that the knockout stage is suspended after English cricketer Alex Hales showed symptoms of the virus.
 Hales observed self-isolation on his return to England, whereas PCB released a statement saying that Hales was not the player suspected of coronavirus and instead refused to reveal the identity of the player suspected of having COVID-19.